How To Use Behavioral Activation (BA) To Overcome Depression

-Commonly in depression it is the case that the lower our mood the less active we are.
-The less active we are the fewer opportunities we have for rewarding things to happen to us.
-And the fewer rewarding things that happen to us the lower our mood.
-Behavioral activation is one way out of this vicious cycle.
-It is an evidence-based treatment for depression.
+When we are depressed we become less active.
+The less active we are the fewer opportunities there are for positive and rewarding things to happen to us.
+And the fewer rewarding things that happen to us the lower our mood becomes.
+Behavioral Activation (BA) is one way out of this vicious cycle.
+It is a practical and evidence-based treatment for depression.

-Researchers have found that there is a close relationship between our activity and our mood.
-When we are feeling good we often spend time with people whose company we enjoy, do things we enjoy, and take on new tasks and adventures that challenge us as individuals.
-Engaging in all this activity has the feedback effect of acting to support our mood:
+Psychologists have found that there is a close relationship between our activity and our mood.
+When we are feeling good we spend time with people whose company we enjoy, do activities that make us feel good, and take on new tasks and adventures that challenge us as individuals.
+All of this activity has positive feedback effects:

-- Doing things we enjoy increases our chances of feeling rewarded
+- Doing things we enjoy gives us feelings of pleasure

-- Challenging ourselves as individuals means that we have a chance to grow and develop, and gives us a sense of mastery
+- Challenging ourselves means that we have a chance to grow and develop, and gives us a sense of mastery

 Breaking the cycle